Do Hedge Fund Activists Affect Firms Differently than Other Activists? Evidence from the Long-term Effects of Corporate Divestitures*

 Date Written: October 10, 2019

-Using hand-collected data on activist-initiated divestitures, we compare the efficiency of hedge fund activists and other shareholder activists.
-We show that hedge funds are associated with substantial improvements in firm profitability, in particular, through selloffs involving large asset reductions.
-We do not find that hedge fund activists target firms that are bound to divest, nor do we find that hedge fund activists are more likely to initiate the sale of their target firms.
-Our results suggest that, among activists, hedge funds are more efficient “shepherds” creating long-term value, rather than the “wolves” seeking short-term profits.
+Using hand-collected data on activist-initiated divestitures, we compare the long- term effects of hedge fund activists on their targets with that of other shareholder activists.
+We show that the distinguishing features of hedge funds are associated with substantial improvements in target-firm profitability after selloffs involving large asset reductions.
+In addition, following the divestiture completion, hedge fund activists are not more likely to initiate the sale of their target firms, nor do they reduce their holdings faster than other activists.
+Our results suggest that among activists, hedge funds can be more efficient “shepherds” creating long-term value, rather than “wolves” seeking short-term profits.

 JEL Classification: G23; G34